AutoResearch/autora/docs/theorist/darts/example.md

 ]
 ```

-## Set up the DARTS Regresssor
+## Set up the DARTS Regressor

-We will use the DARTS Regresssor to predict the outcomes.
+We will use the DARTS Regressor to predict the outcomes.
 There are a number of parameters that determine how the architecture search is performed.
 The most important ones are listed below:

 - **num_graph_nodes**: The number of latent variables used to represent the model.
 - **arch_updates_per_epoch**: The number of architecture updates per training epoch.
 These updates affect the architecture weights $\alpha$ indicating the relative contribution of each operation for a given computation step.